CognitiveScale/cortex-certifai-examples/notebooks/target_encoded/README.md

  - train and persist model
  - setup Certifai scan
- - deploy model as service using Azure Cloud Instance
+ - deploy model as service using Azure Cloud Instance and write a Scan Definition for scanning the model
- - trigger a remote Certifai scan using the above deployed model

 ## Environment Setup